 This herb, like caraway, is a close relative of coriander.
 Used in dishes such as this curried carrot soup recipe, parsley is one of the most easily recognized ingredients.

 Parsley offers crisp flavors when it’s used as a fresh coriander substitute.
 This freshness makes parsley a great option when you run out of cilantro or coriander leaves.
-You can also use this herb as a substitute if you’re not a fan of cilantro.
+Just make sure to properly store your parsley to maintain its freshness and use this herb as a substitute if you’re not a fan of cilantro.

 However, parsley lacks the citric touch of cilantro.
 It also tends to be more bitter when compared to its relative.
 If you’re planning to use this as a coriander substitute, the best option is to add a few drops of lemon or lime juice.
 This allows your dish to have its previous missing acidic flavors while neutralizing parsley’s bitterness.